More Fully Human

 Ten months later in the same year, when Sandyhook happened, I went to the nearest Sunday service hoping desperately that this time will be different.
 They’ll say something.
 We’ll have corporate prayer.
 Not everyone could empathize with a young black man being racially profiled, stalked and shot dead.
-[Politics and Pulpits—sigh] But everyone agrees on the intrinsic tragedy of murdered kindergarteners and first graders.
+[Politics and Pulpits—sigh] But everyone agrees on the intrinsic tragedy of murdered first grade children.

 Again, no mention.
 Worship music filled the front of chapel.
 I turned to the sides, to behind, to find anyone.
 Sharon, a first grade teacher, near me.
 We held hands and wept.
 This was church, the holy moment for me.